seggiepants/100-days-of-code/log.md

 **Link to work**: None, sorry.

+### Day 15: January 20, 2020

+**Today's Progress**: I finally decided on a topic for my Technical documentation page the Sierpenski triangle.
+I am planning to have little Javascript canvas toys on it.
+However, instead of working on it, I finished the [freeCodeCamp.com](https://www.freecodecamp.org/learn) Basic JavaScript section instead which took the whole hour.
+I did actually play around on SmileBasic for 3DS yesterday for a while in case you didn't think the 1am posting should count.

+**Thoughts**: Bummer I only did the learning stuff.
+Guess I need to get it out of the way eventually.

+**Link to work**: None, sorry.

 ### Day N: Month Day, 2020

 **Today's Progress**: Put stuff here, copy/paste this for new days..